Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO_INGRESS.md

 But we can still create a "self-signed" TLS certificate if we want to explore how to create a [secure Istio Ingress](https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/).

 You need the CLI `openssl` to do so.
 It should be installed on your Linux or macOS, already.
+It is not installed by default on Windows, the [OpenSSL Wiki](https://wiki.openssl.org/index.php/Binaries) has multiple sources.
+If you do not want to install `openssl`, there are ready to use certificates in the `deployments/TLS` directory.

 * Our organisation will be represented by the name **k8s.local**
 * Our Istio Ingress will handle requests for **demo.k8s.local**